 As mentioned the doors on Tesla open though an electo-mechanical process.
 In the even of a complete power failure in the car some doors can not be easily opened.
 The front doors are generally ok using the interior door handle, but the doors in the rear of the MS require the use of a emergency door release under the seat.
 The Model X has the emergency release behind a speaker grill and access is not easy.
 The Model 3 has no emergency release mechanism for the rear doors at the time of writing.
 Its worth familiarising yourself with how to exit the rear of the car in an emergency.

 There is a 3rd failure that some see which is more rare.
 This is where the door handle fails to retract after use.
-The door handle works otherwise but sticks out.
 The door handle retracts due to a spring, it is only motorised to present the door handle.
 If anything restricts the handle over and above the power of the spring, the handle will stay extended, and this includes your fingers.

-This is one of two problems.
+This blockage is one of two problems.
 Either the handle is catching on the wiring loom which has moved within the door handle.
-This can potentially be fixed just be securing the loom back in place, but a new, longer, wiring loom is advisable, the instructions are the same for when doors fail to unlock.
+This can potentially be fixed just by securing the loom back in place, or a new, longer, wiring loom can be fitted, the instructions are the same for when doors fail to unlock.

 A repair is not a trivial process as the door needs to be stripped down and the components replaced.
 There are plenty of videos on youtube talking through the process for this and we'd recommend the Rich Rebuilds videos.